bartok765/galaxy_blizzard_plugin/README.md

 https://wowdev.wiki/TACT#Products (Agent Product is our UID here)

-As visible in these tables, multiple versions of a game correspond to different UIDs, **which is currently not supported in plugin architecture for multiple versions in the same region.**
+As visible in these tables, multiple versions of a game correspond to different UIDs, **but in current plugin architecture it is not possible to set ownership for multiple game versions at once.**

 ##### Title ID